Lucsantosg/CloudLogAnalysis/containers/containers_key_owner.md

 # Retrieving the key owner for a cluster
 {: #containers_key_owner}

-Use the command *bx cs api-key-info* to get the {{site.data.keyword.loganalysisshort}} key owner for a cluster.
+Use the command *ibmcloud cs api-key-info* to get the {{site.data.keyword.loganalysisshort}} key owner for a cluster.
 {:shortdesc}

 Run the following command:

 ```
- bx cs api-key-info ClusterName
+ ibmcloud cs api-key-info ClusterName
 ```
 {: codeblock}